World Record Largemouth Bass

 Catching trophy-class bass is an entirely different game than catching schoolies.
 The truth is, if you want to catch bass in the 10-pound-plus range, you have to come to terms with the fact that you aren't going to catch very many, if any fish on a regular basis.
 You must be patient.
 Fish slowly and methodically.
 Don't get phased if you come back to shore without any action.
 Your persistence and discipline will pay off.

-Shop The Men’s Icon X
+Shop The Icon Collection

 Up-Size Your Lures